jhillman/node-db-migrate/README.md

 ## Migrations API - NoSQL

-Below are examples of all the different migrations supported by db-migrate for NoSQL databases.
+Below are examples of all the different migrations supported by pg-db-migrate for NoSQL databases.

 ### createCollection(collectionName, callback)